Telephone (song)

 "Telephone" is a song by American singer Lady Gaga from her third extended play (EP), The Fame Monster (2009)—the reissue of her debut studio album, The Fame (2008).
-Featuring American singer Beyoncé, it was released as the EP's second single in January 2010.
-Written and produced by Gaga and Rodney Jerkins, the song includes additional songwriting contributions from LaShawn Daniels, Lazonate Franklin and Beyoncé.
+Featuring American singer Beyoncé, it was released as the EP's second single on January 26, 2010.
+Gaga and Beyoncé wrote "Telephone" with Rodney Jerkins, LaShawn Daniels, and Lazonate Franklin.
+Jerkins was responsible for the production, with Gaga co-producing with him.
 Gaga originally wrote the song for Britney Spears, who recorded a demo.
-"Telephone" metaphorically represents Gaga's fear of getting suffocated by the media and not having worked hard enough to succeed.
-Musically, the song consists of an expanded bridge, verse-rap and a sampled voice of an operator announcing that the phone line is unreachable.
-Beyoncé appears in the middle of the song, singing the verses in a rapid-fire way, accompanied by double beats.
+"Telephone" conveys Gaga's fear of not finding time for fun given the increasing pressure for her to work harder as an artist.
+Musically, the song consists of an expanded bridge, verse-rap, and a sampled voice of an operator announcing that the phone line is unreachable.
+Beyoncé appears in the middle of the song, singing the verses in a "rapid-fire" way and accompanied by double beats.

 "Telephone" received positive reviews from critics who called it a stand-out track from The Fame Monster and praised Gaga's chemistry with Beyoncé.
 Several critics included it in their best-of list of 2010.
-It was nominated for a Grammy Award for Best Pop Collaboration with Vocals, and won a ASCAP Pop Music Award and a BMI Award.
-Following the album's release, the song charted in many countries, including Australia, Canada, the Netherlands, New Zealand, Sweden and Hungary.
-Peaking at number three in the US, it was particularly successful in Europe where it topped the charts in Belgium, Denmark, Hungary, Ireland, Norway and the UK.
-The song sold 7.4 million digital copies worldwide in 2010, making it the year's fourth best-selling single.
+It was nominated for a Grammy Award for Best Pop Collaboration with Vocals, and it won a ASCAP Pop Music Award and a BMI Award.
+Following the album's release, the song charted in many countries, including Australia, Canada, the Netherlands, New Zealand, Sweden, and Hungary.
+Peaking at number three in the US, it was particularly successful in Europe where it topped the charts in Belgium, Croatia, Denmark, Ireland, Norway, and the UK.
+The song sold 7.4 million digital copies worldwide in 2010, making it the year's fourth-best-selling single.